What was the Trojan War? Was it real?

 If the site of Hisarlik is the real remains of Troy, and if a conflict did occur at this time in history between the Greeks and the occupants of Hisarlik, then there may have been real reasons for a war as described in the Iliad

-One theory is that it was a conflict between the Mycenaeans, who lived in southern Greece, and the Hittites, who lived in Asia Minor.
+One theory is that it was part of a larger conflict between the Mycenaeans, who lived in southern Greece, and the Hittites, who lived in Asia Minor.

 The two cultures may have fought over trading or fishing dominance in the Aegean region.

-If so, any conflict may have simply been a series of annual raids on different coastal cities rather than a single, ten-year seige.
+If so, any conflict may have simply been a series of annual raids on different coastal cities rather than a single, ten-year siege.

 Another theory is that the Trojan War was caused by a wide-spread economic downturn, which may have caused an increase in piracy.